dv-lse/fdi-patent-innovate/data/narrative.md

 *R. Crescenzi, A. Dyèvre & C. York*

 The research leading to these results has received funding from the European Research Council under the European Union Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
 All errors and omissions are our own.

+You can read more about the project on our [research blog site](http://blogs.lse.ac.uk/gild/)

 Data Visualisation created by LSE, supported by funding for knowledge exchange via Higher Education Innovation Funding (HEIF).